Skatterbrainz/FudgePop/README.md

 # Functions

+Refer to Docs folder for more details about functions, parameters, and examples.

 ## Invoke-FudgePop

-  * **TestMode**

-  Switch.
-Invokes specialized -WhatIf processing.
-Also supports -Verbose
+  * Runs a FudgePop policy cycle

 ## Install-FudgePop

-  Prompts for input to control FudgePop client settings.

-  * **UseDefaults**

-  Automatically configures the default settings:
-  * Uses the sample template on this Github repo (not a good idea, but hey)
-  * Uses 1 hour interval for scheduled task to invoke FudgePop
+  * Configures and enables FudgePop

 ## Remove-FudgePop

-  * Removes scheduled task and registry entries.
-Still requires Remove-Module to completely remove.
+  * Removes scheduled task and registry entries, optionally removes module.

 ## Show-FudgePop

-  * Displays version and configuration information
+  * Displays version and configuration information.

 ## Get-FudgePopInventory

-Generates basic HTML inventory report of basic computer hardware, software and operating system information.
+  * Generates basic HTML inventory report of basic computer hardware, software and operating system information.

-  * **ComputerName**

-Name(s) of computers to query.
-Default is local computer.

-  * **FilePath**

-  Path to store report files.
-Default is $env:USERPROFILE\Documents